robgaston/baygeo/_includes/index.md

     - storing 3d geometry data in Arches `tiles`
     - displaying 3d geometries on a web map

-## Code organization

-Coding will be done in branches of the [`fargeo/arches` fork](https://github.com/fargeo/arches).

-Each team will code in a separate branch, merging from each other as needed.

-At the end of the trip, the group will evaulate the viability of merging any code from these branches into `master`, and ultimately back into [`archesproject/arches`](https://github.com/archesproject/arches).

-## Preparation

-Please do the following before arriving:

-- re-read this page (it's being updated daily)
-- join a team below
-- clone the [`fargeo/arches` fork](https://github.com/fargeo/arches) locally and set it up as you normally would
-- [install mapnik](http://mapnik.org/pages/downloads.html) (`brew update && brew install mapnik` on macOS)

-It's suggested that you read up a bit on the relevant technologies for the team that you'll be working on (see links above).

-It also would be helpful if someone could prepare some mock resource data (`tiles`) to test serving up `tiles` (ie GeoJSON stored in a postgres JSON column) via the tile server.

 ## Teams

 Group should be split into two teams running on parallel tracks pushing towards goals 1 & 2.